confluentinc/ksql/docs/developer-guide/udf.rst

 For a detailed walkthrough on creating a UDF, see :ref:`implement-a-udf`.

 ======================
-Creating UDF and UDAFs
+Creating UDFs and UDAFs
 ======================

-KSQL supports creating User Defined Scalar Functions (UDFs) and User Defined Aggregate Functions (UDAF) via custom jars that are uploaded to the ``ext/`` directory of the KSQL installation.
+KSQL supports creating User Defined Scalar Functions (UDFs) and User Defined Aggregate Functions (UDAFs) via custom jars that are uploaded to the ``ext/`` directory of the KSQL installation.
 At start up time KSQL scans the jars in the directory looking for any classes that annotated with ``@UdfDescription`` (UDF) or ``@UdafDescription`` (UDAF).